Meshcapade/SMPL_blender_addon/README.md

 - Open the terminal and go to the location of your blender executable.
 - You can also navigate there in the folder view and then launch the terminal from that location.
 ![image](https://media.githubusercontent.com/media/Meshcapade/SMPL_blender_addon/nathan/supr-update-blender/images/linux_terminal_00.png)
-- In the terminal, type `./blender` and press enter.
+- In the terminal, type `blender` and press enter.
 This will launch blender from the terminal.

 ## Licenses